-If you owe tax and choose not to pay electronically, submit form TC-547 and your check or money order with the return.
+If you owe tax and do not pay electronically, submit form TC-547 and your check or money order with your return.
 See form TC-547 on the last page of these instructions.

 FYI: IRS

 All information on your return is compared to information filed with the IRS.